yosefk/checkedthreads/README.md

 Planned features not yet avaialable:

+* Proper checking of cancelling (cancelling is only OK if at most one thread writes things)
 * Custom allocator interface (to tell the checker when memory is allocated/freed)
 * A compiler (LLVM/gcc) pass in addition to the dynamic Valgrind instrumentation
 * A Windows build and integration with PPL